Where to drink when you're not drinking

-This cosy venue serves up interesting alcohol-free concoctions based on old recipes from forgotten ages with a special focus on fresh ingredients.
+This unique venue serves up interesting alcohol-free concoctions based on old recipes from forgotten ages with a special focus on fresh ingredients.

-If you’re specifically looking for LGBT+ spaces to socialise as a community, you’ll be pleased to know you’ve got options.
-Newest on the block being Glass House, a creative venue, cafe, and alcohol-free bar in east London.
+If you’re specifically looking for LGBTQ+ spaces to socialise as a community, you’ll be pleased to know you’ve got options.
+Newest on the block being Glass House, a creative venue and alcohol-free bar in east London.

-There are also a few other initiatives that are providing LGBT+ alcohol-free spots to safely meet and hang out.
+There are also a few other initiatives that are providing LGBTQ+ alcohol-free spots to safely meet and hang out.
 From Queers without Beers who host a number of events that are alcohol-free to sober mixers and PJ parties organised by Colours Hoxton.
-It’s also worth checking out Meet up for various LGBT+ groups to join that host alcohol-free events.
+It’s also worth checking out Meet up for various LGBTQ+ groups to join that host alcohol-free events.

 Don’t forget the benefits

 Just a few small changes to the way you approach alcohol could have a big impact on how you look and feel.
-Keeping to the low risk drinking guidelines of no more than 14 units a week with several drink free days will also help you avoid a sore head, dry mouth, dehydration, and all those other common hangover symptoms.
+Keeping to the low risk drinking guidelines of no more than 14 units a week with several drink free days spread across three or more days, and no bingeing, will help you avoid a sore head, and all those other common hangover symptoms.

-Cutting back has several benefits, from reducing stress, to keeping you in shape and helping you sleep more soundly.
+Cutting back has several benefits, from brighter moods to helping you sleep better.
 Reducing your alcohol intake is also great news for your long-term health, lowering the risks of alcohol-related cancers, diabetes, and heart disease.
 It puts less pressure on your liver too.

-If you want to find out more about your drinking, try our Drink Compare Quiz.
-Or download the free MyDrinkaware app which lets you pick drink-free days and sends you tips and reminders to help you track all your achievements.
+If you want to find out more about your drinking, try the Drinking Check.
+Or, download the free MyDrinkaware app which lets you pick drink-free days and sends you tips and reminders to help you keep track of your goals.